jmct/jmct.cc/posts/opairdrop.md

 Normally ATC would have given me a heads up, but they were so swamped.
 Weather was getting worse too, which caused congestion of VFR aircraft since we all had to find visual paths around clouds and holes through layers for descent.

-Unfortunately the weather prevent further supply runs to that area.
+Unfortunately the weather prevented further supply runs to that area.
 Luckily (though I did not know this at the time), the roads opened up to that area later that day, which is great news.

 The issues on the ground are that the infrastructure has been destroyed, communication is difficult, and the environment is changing all the time: some roads reopen, which shifts where aircraft are actually needed, etc.